 Note – Keep the Is Demo parameter as FALSE.
 If you change it to TRUE, the report will refresh your data but will mask all subject lines, email messages and use our demo screenshots.

 Advanced Customization Scenarios

 This section describes the advanced scenarios that are available in the new version of the app.
-We will start with the most easy customization option – Editing the report visuals, cna pages using the browser.
-Then we will describe how to export data, build completely new reports and combine your ActiveCampaign data with other sources, and connect the data live to Excel without the copying the data.
+We will start with the easiest customization option – Editing the report visuals using the browser.
+Then we will describe how to export data, build completely new reports and combine your ActiveCampaign data with other sources, and connect the data live to Excel without copying the data.